The ritual that can help you to enhance the effectiveness and focus in your online meetings!

 The latter is easy, and should be the last question: “what actions are you taking away from this meeting?”.

 The emotional check might depend on how the meeting went.
-For a straightforward meeting: “how do you feel as you leave us?”.
-For one where it did not run well: “what was good in how we ran the meeting, and where can we improve?”.
+For a straightforward meeting: “how do you feel as you leave the meeting?”.
+For one where it did not run well you can add: “what was good in how we ran the meeting, and where can we improve?”.
 And after intense, exhausting meetings it can be useful to ask “what is your energy level now that we are finished?”

 We are sure you can think of more combinations for these questions.
 Our simple recommendation is that you try it out and see what works best for you and in your context.